AIOWinDev/Termlinux/README.md

 To start Wine, run this script: #!/bin/sh

 FILE_PATH=$1

-# Ensure that XServer XSDL or Termux-X11 is running
 if ! pgrep -x "XServer" > /dev/null && ! pgrep -x "xinit" > /dev/null; then
-    echo "Please start XServer XSDL or Termux-X11 before running this script." exit 1 fi
+    echo "Please start XServer XSDL or Termux-X11 before running this script." exit 1 fi export DISPLAY=:0

-# Set the DISPLAY environment variable to the X server
-export DISPLAY=:0

-# Run the Windows application using Wine
 wine "$FILE_PATH"